Michigan Murders: Witness testimony

-Formal witness testimony began on July 20, 1970.
+Formal witness testimony began on July 20.
 The first two witnesses to testify were Beineman's two roommates; each of whom discussed Beineman's character, and her movements on the day of her disappearance.
 These two witnesses were followed by the individual who had found her body on July 26, and the medical examiner called to the crime scene, Dr. Craig Barlow.
-Barlow testified as to the fact that although Beineman had been deceased for almost 72 hours, her body had only lain in the location where she was found for 24 hours before discovery.
+Barlow testified that although Beineman had been deceased for almost seventy-two hours, her body had only lain in the location where she was found for twenty-four hours before discovery.

-The following day, Washtenaw County Sheriff Douglas Harvey testified as to the discovery of Beineman's body, her subsequent autopsy, and his obtaining an updated composite drawing of the suspect with whom Beineman had last been seen alive from Mrs. Joan Goshe and her assistant, Patricia Spaulding.
+The following day, Washtenaw County Sheriff Douglas Harvey testified as to the discovery of Beineman's body, her subsequent autopsy, and his obtaining an updated composite drawing of the suspect from Joan Goshe and her assistant, Patricia Spaulding.
 Both women had agreed this composite drawing was accurate, and only disagreed as to the structure of the suspect's chin.
-Furthermore, Goshe had identified a photograph shown to her of Collins as being the man she had seen with Beineman.
+Furthermore, Goshe also testified to having identified a photograph shown to her of Collins as being the man she had seen with Beineman prior to his arrest.

 To expand on their allegations that certain defense witnesses had been subjected to police harassment, and that eyewitness accounts had been flawed, defense attorney Joseph Louisell subjected Sheriff Harvey to a 45-minute cross-examination as to his contact with the two eyewitnesses prior to completion of this composite drawing.
 In this cross-examination, Sheriff Harvey admitted to having driven Mrs. Goshe and her assistant to East Lansing to view the updated composite drawing of the suspect in Beineman's murder, and that he had shown photographs of various suspects, including Collins, to Goshe prior to her formally identifying Collins in a lineup.

 Three days after both counsels had begun introducing witnesses, Joan Goshe was called to testify on behalf of the prosecution.
-In response to questioning from prosecution attorneys, Goshe described how, on the afternoon of her disappearance, Beineman had informed her she had accepted a lift home from the man waiting outside the wig shop.
+In response to questioning from prosecution attorneys, Goshe described how, on the afternoon of her disappearance, Beineman had informed her she had accepted a lift home from the man waiting outside her wig shop.
 When asked to formally identify the individual upon whose motorcycle she had observed waiting outside her shop, Goshe pointed directly at John Norman Collins.
-The testimony of Joan Goshe was further supported by Patricia Spaulding, who testified as to having observed Collins for between three and four minutes as he had waited for Beineman to return to his motorcycle.
+The testimony of Joan Goshe was further supported by Patricia Spaulding, who testified as to having observed Collins for between three and four minutes as he had waited upon Washington Street for Beineman to return to his motorcycle, which she remained adamant had been a "well-kept" blue Triumph Bonneville with a square rear-view mirror.
+Spaulding further testified the timing of this sighting had been approximately 12:20 p.m.